-Generally, entry Visas are not required for travellers staying less than three months but please check with your travel agent (climbing permits are a separate matter dealt with by the expedition agent).
+Generally, entry Visas are not required for travellers staying less than 90 days, however you may need to complete an ESTA (Electronic System for Travel Authorization), please check with your travel agent.
+Climbing permits are a separate matter dealt with by the expedition agent.